The Spirit of God

 Christians have a very distinct sense of God being within them.
 His love, his guidance and his peace are apparent in their lives in this spiritual form.
 The best way they have of describing this is as the Holy Spirit of God dwelling in them.

 For the most part, the Holy Spirit within a person is a presence of which they are hardly aware.
 The more people are conscious of it, the more it allows them to think in godly ways.
 That shows itself in the way they serve poor people, seek justice and care for those in need.
 However, during prayer or worship that spiritual presence can intensify and become a joyful emotion.
 Some people in those circumstances have a strong but quiet sense of the closeness of God.
-For others it may be expressed in exultant words which aren’t recognisable as a human language but which allow them to praise God ecstatically (this is called speaking in tongues).
+For others it may be expressed in exultant words which aren’t recognisable as a human language but which allow them to praise God in a way that is beyond human understanding (this is called speaking in tongues).

 The Holy Spirit of God is not just contained within human beings.
 It is present throughout the entire cosmos.
 It is the way God sustains everything that ever has been and ever will be.
 Men and women encounter God in three ways.
 There is the God who created all things.
 There is Jesus, who walked and talked on earth and was God inhabiting a human body.
 And there is the Spirit of God through which he is invisibly present among us at this very moment.